BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: A Lua-natic's kickstarter flake

-### Attention: this branch is a work in progress.
+##### Attention: this branch is a work in progress.
 > lazy.nvim wrapper util for nix is awaiting pull request [1259](https://github.com/folke/lazy.nvim/pull/1259)

 ## Features:
 - Allows normal neovim configuration file scheme to be loaded from the nix store.
-- Export advanced options to nix without having to write more nix than it takes to add plugins to lists of your choosing.
+- Configure without leaving flake.nix and regular neovim config scheme and still export advanced configuration options!
 - Easy-to-use Nix Category system for many configurations in 1 repository!
   - to use:
     - Make a new list in the set in the flake for it (i.e. if its a plugin you want to load on startup, put it in startupPlugins in categoryDefinitions)
     - enable the category for a particular neovim package in packageDefinitions set.